-Provision will be made to enable children to have quiet time for a rest.
+Provisions are made to enable children to have quiet time for a rest.
 Your child is not required to sleep but will be encouraged to rest and relax.
-Activities promoted during this time may be relaxation music, individual books, slow movements, listening to taped stories.
+Activities promoted during this time may be relaxation music, individual books, slow movements, listening to recorded stories.